Chilling with the big boys: Siphiwe Tshabalala hangs out with legends at AFCON

-Siphiwe Tshabalala Rub Shoulders With El Hadji Diouf, Jay Jay Okocha, and Other Legends at AFCON
+AFCON: Siphiwe Tshabalala Rubs Shoulders With El Hadji Diouf, Jay Jay Okocha, and Other Legends

 - Siphiwe Tshabalala is in Ivory Coast for the ongoing Africa Cup of Nations (AFCON) tournament